-Mr. and Mrs. Smyth are married but recently separated, and are not living together.
+The customers are married but recently separated and are not living together.
 They have two children.
-Jesse is 15 years old and lives with his father.
-Jamie is 8 years old and lives with her mother.
-Mr. and Mrs. Smyth plan to file a joint tax return for the current year and claim both children as tax dependents.
-(See Example #4 for Jesse's and Jamie's budget groups)
+The son is 15 years old and lives with his father.
+The daughter is 8 years old and lives with her mother.
+The customers plan to file a joint tax return for the current year and claim both children as tax dependents.
+(See Example #4 for the son's and daughter's budget groups)

 The Budget Group for Includes

-Mr. Smyth • Mr. Smyth (self)
+Father • Self

-• Mrs. Smyth (joint filer)
+Mother (joint filer)

-Jesse (his tax dependent)
+Son (his tax dependent)

-• Jamie (his tax dependent)
+Daughter (his tax dependent)

-Mrs. Smyth • Mrs. Smyth (self)
+Mother • Self

-• Mr. Smyth (joint filer)
+Father (joint filer)

-Jesse (her tax dependent)
+Son (her tax dependent)

-Jamie (her tax dependent)
+Daughter (her tax dependent)